OPHoperHPO/freezed_carvekit_2023/README.md

 |   `u2net`   |           320           |                (30, 5)                |
 |  `basnet`   |           320           |                (30, 5)                |
 | `deeplabv3` |          1024           |               (40, 20)                |

+> ### Notes:
+> 1. The final quality may depend on the resolution of your image, the type of scene or object.
+> 2. Use **U2-Net for hairs** and **Tracer-B7 for general images** and correct parameters. \
+> It is very important for final quality!
+Example images was taken by using U2-Net and FBA post-processing.
 ## 🖼️ Image pre-processing and post-processing methods:
 ### 🔍 Preprocessing methods:
 * `none` - No preprocessing methods used.